"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Ranjan P, Pruthviraj R, Bhatbolan S, Sriraghunath S, Paul Daniel VK and AD Nisha.
+Ranjan P, Pruthviraj R, Bhatbolan S, Sriraghunath S, Paul Daniel VK, AD Nisha.
 Prevalence of scapular dysfunction in young amature cricketers with or without shoulder problem.
-International Journal of Physical Education, Sports and Health.
-2017; 4(4): 402-407.
+Int J Phys Educ Sports Health 2017;4(4):402-407.